Silicosis: Desert lung disease

-A non-occupational form of silicosis has been described that is caused by long-term exposure to sand dust in desert areas, with cases reported from the Sahara, Libyan desert and the Negev.
-The disease is caused by deposition of this dust in the lung.
-Desert lung disease may be related to Al Eskan disease, a lung disorder thought to be caused by exposure to sand dust containing organic antigens, which was first diagnosed after the 1990 Gulf war.
-The relative importance of the silica particles themselves and the microorganisms that they carry in these health effects remains unclear.
+A non-occupational form of silicosis, desert lung disease, is caused by long-term exposure to sand dust in desert areas, with cases reported from the Sahara, Libyan desert and the Negev.
+The disease is caused by deposition of sand dust in the lungs.
+Desert lung disease may be related to Al Eskan disease, a lung disorder thought to be caused by exposure to sand dust containing organic antigens, first diagnosed after the Gulf War.
+The relative importance of the silica particles and the microorganisms that they carry in health effects remains unclear.

-Regulation in the US
+Occupational safety regulation

+Australia

+On 1 July 2024, Australia implemented a complete ban on the manufacture and use of engineered stone benchtops, panels, or slabs, and these products became prohibited imports on 1 January 2025.
+In doing so, it was the first country in the world to totally ban engineered stone countertops.

+United States

+Federal regulation

-In March 2016, OSHA officially mandated that companies must provide certain safety measures for employees who work with or around silica, in order to prevent silicosis, lung cancer, and other silica-related diseases.
+In March 2016, OSHA mandated that companies must provide certain safety measures for employees who work with or around silica, in order to prevent silicosis, lung cancer, and other silica-related diseases.
+As part of the updated standard, OSHA created a table of engineering and administrative control methods to reduce silica exposure when using specific tools in 18 different applications that are known to create an exposure to silica.
+The key provisions of the updated standard include:

-Key provisions